 |Study type||Study Tier||Start Date||Duration||Course Contact|

-Have you finished GCSE’s and would like to set the foundation for a Maritime career?
+Have you finished school and would like to set the foundation for a Maritime career?

-UKSA’s 2-year Maritime Foundation course is aimed at those who have no prior experience of the maritime sector, provides the essential skills, qualifications and knowledge required to start a career within the industry.
+UKSA’s 2-year Maritime Foundation course is aimed at those who have no prior experience in watersports or yachting.
+This course provides the essential skills, qualifications and knowledge required to start a career within the Maritime Industry.

-On completion of this qualification, learners are able to progress towards employment within the maritime sectors including superyachts, merchant navy, royal navy, workboats, fisheries etc. Aiming towards roles such as seaman or deckhand.
+On completion of this course, learners are able to progress towards employment within the maritime sectors including watersports instruction, superyachts, merchant navy, Royal Navy, workboats, fisheries etc. Aiming towards roles such as seaman or deckhand.

 - Mate (tugs)